 My formula is roughly this: a one-pound russet or baking potato to one small onion, a large egg, quarter-cup of flour, teaspoon of salt and a hefty pinch of black pepper.
 How many you yield has to do with how big you make them; I aim for small ones (approximately three inches across) and get about a dozen per batch.

 But, if you’re not a formula person, here is a more official-like recipe:

-In a large bowl, whisk the flour, egg, salt and pepper together.
+In a large bowl, whisk the flour or starch, baking powder (if using), salt and pepper, and egg together.
 Stir in the potato onion mixture until all pieces are evenly coated.

-In a medium skillet, heat 2 tablespoons of vegetable oil until shimmering.
+In a medium skillet, heat 2 tablespoons of oil until shimmering.
 Drop packed tablespoons of the potato mixture into the skillet and flatten them with the back of a spoon.
 Cook the latkes over moderately high heat until the edges are golden, about 1 1/2 minutes; flip and cook until golden on the bottom, about 1 minute.
-Drain on paper towels.
+Drain on paper towels and transfer to prepared tray, and transfer the tray to the oven to keep warm.
 Repeat with the remaining potato mixture, adding more oil to the skillet as needed.

 Do ahead: Latkes are a do-ahead-er’s dream.
-You can also keep latkes warm in the oven for an hour or more, if you’re waiting for stragglers to arrive.
 Cooked, they keep well in the fridge for a day or two, or in the freezer, well wrapped, for up to two weeks.
-Reheat them in a single layer on a cookie sheet in a 400 degree oven until they’re crisp again.
+Reheat them in a single layer on a cookie sheet in a 350 degree oven until they’re crisp again.
 Bonus: If you undercooked them a bit or didn’t get the browning on them you’d hoped for, you can compensate for this in the oven.